Skip to main content

 stk list infra

-The stk list infra command lists all Infrastructures registered in your Workspace.
+The stk list infra command prints in the terminal a list of all Infrastructures registered in your Workspace.

 Before running the command, you must:

-2. If you do not have an active Workspace, access a Workspace with the stk use workspace command.
+2. Have an active Workspace.
+Access a Workspace with the stk use workspace command.

 Usage